auth0/terraform-provider-auth0/docs/resources/role.md

 ### Optional

 - `description` (String) Description of the role.
-- `permissions` (Block Set, Deprecated) Configuration settings for permissions (scopes) attached to the role.Managing permissions through the `permissions` attribute is deprecated and it will be removed in a future major version.
+- `permissions` (Block Set, Deprecated) Configuration settings for permissions (scopes) attached to the role.
+Managing permissions through the `permissions` attribute is deprecated and it will be removed in a future major version.
 Migrate to the `auth0_role_permission` or `auth0_role_permissions` resource to manage role permissions instead.
 Check the [MIGRATION GUIDE](https://github.com/auth0/terraform-provider-auth0/blob/main/MIGRATION_GUIDE.md#role-permissions) for more info. (see [below for nested schema](#nestedblock--permissions))

 ### Read-Only